vlad17/COS513-Blog/_posts/2015-11-08-new-analysis.md

 ## SLURM Integration

 Using `ionic` cluster with SLURM scheduling script, we can increase the number of processors for our day-summary pipeline.
-This turned our previous multi-day cycles pipeline into an overnight one.
+This took a lot of annoying sysadmin work (libc version was different between cluster computers), but in the end was very successful.

 ![slurm-time](/assets/slurm-completion-1.png){: .center-image }

-Note: above is estimated completion time on a partial sample (scaled by a factor of 10).
+**End to end runtime**: 1 hour!
+Much less than `cycles`-only, which was >1 day.

-Still could take advantage of more parallelism, but the next step up is generally hidden from undergrads.
+Still could take advantage of more parallelism, but the next steps up (Della/Hecate/Orbital/Tiger clusters) are generally hidden from undergrads.
+We'll probably stick to `ionic`.

+**Future improvements**

+  1. Can parallelize sample expansion and learning with full-day expansion
+  2. Make some easy optimizations to the Python code itself soe we can run more processes at the same time (bottlenecked by memory usage)
+  3. Nicer error handling.

 ## Changes to the Pipeline